Country specific information

 If the package is caught in customs you receive an SMS with instructions for paying online.

-Loli is legal, including sex dolls, figures and other physical items.
+Loli is explicitly legal, including physical items like sex dolls and figures.

 Taxes work basically the same way as in the other EU states: 20% VAT on total value (items + shipping + assurance + customs fees) from 45€ if marked as gift or 1€ otherwise (the "gift" mention has no other utility and will not increase your chances of dodging customs.)
 Tariffs are applicable from 150€ up: 0.8% to 4.7% on figures and models, 12% on clothing, 3.5% on DVDs and Blurays, and 0% on books and vidya.